MENA Scholarship Programme (MSP)

 - Not exceed 45 years of age at the time of grant submission

-Check which IHS courses qualify for the current MSP deadline (see list in the beginning of the page).
+Check which IHS courses qualify for the current MSP deadline.
 Note the application deadlines.

 Select your preferred IHS course and apply for it.
 To apply, visit the page of your chosen course and click on one of the "Apply now" buttons on the page.
 Keep in mind that preparing your course application may take some time.
 We advise you to start on it well in time.